What is Purple Heart Wood: Origin, Characteristics, Types, and Uses

 What is Purple Heart?

 Purpleheart lumber is a material you can derive from an exotic wood tree that’s a part of Peltogyne.
-You may not know, but it’s a genus with 23 species under the Fabaceae family that grows into massive trees.
+It’s a genus with 23 species under the Fabaceae family that grows into massive trees.

 purple heart wood